Laura Pereira, Utrecht University, The Netherlands

-Laura is currently a research fellow at the Centre for Food Policy, working on the Sustainable and Healthy Food Systems (SHEFS) project in South Africa.
-Having completed her DPhil in Geography at Oxford University in 2012, she undertook post-docs in sustainability science at Harvard’s Kennedy School and under the Bioeconomy chair at the University of Cape Town before moving to Stellenbosch University to research development in the Anthropocene.
+Laura Pereira is currently a research fellow at the Centre for Food Policy, working on the Sustainable and Healthy Food Systems (SHEFS) project in South Africa where she leads the governance for food system transformation in South Africa component.
+She is also a senior researcher working at the Copernicus Institute of Sustainable Development at Utrecht University where she is also the co-PI of the CCAFS scenarios project.
+Having completed her DPhil in Geography at Oxford University in 2012, she undertook post-docs in sustainability science at Harvard’s Kennedy School and at the University of Cape Town before moving to Stellenbosch University to research development in the Anthropocene.
 She is interested in the interface between traditional knowledge and innovation, the role of futures techniques in transformative change and developing innovative methods for knowledge co-production in developing country contexts.
-Her work uses the food system to unpack broader challenges and solutions to the complexity of governance for sustainability.
+Her work uses the food system to unpack broader challenges and solutions to the complexity of governance for sustainability transformations.
+Twitter: @laurap18

 « Go Back